Hello!

 Animals

 Horses are such a part of our lives that we couldn’t be without them.
-Our current lads both arrived via Hollys Horse Rescue, who do amazing work dealing with unwanted, abandoned and otherwise destitute horses.
+Our current lads both arrived via Hollys Horse Rescue, who did amazing work dealing with unwanted, abandoned and otherwise destitute horses.
 Mel here was a racehorse, having run 24 times, until he fractured a knee and needed to be retired.
 Presumably the owner didn’t want to be responsible for a horse that couldn’t run, and so he wound up at Hollys.
 Now back in riding work, he is a complete gentleman, and we potter around the lanes here.
 There is no better way to travel.

 From a permaculture perspective it can be hard to justify having horses for pleasure, but their benefits are many.
 Psychologically, spending time with horses is incredibly therapeutic.
 The horses also produce prolific quantities of manure, which all goes onto our vegetable beds, and is amazing stuff.
-We’re also now working Rain on the land.